Effective DECEMBER 1, 2018

 - The disclosure is reasonably necessary for the establishment or defense of legal claims;

-- The transferee provides an adequate level of protection for the personal data within the meaning of the Data Directive or has agreed in writing to provide an adequate level of protection for the personal data consistent with the options provided in the Data Directive for transfers pursuant to written agreements;
+- The transferee provides an adequate level of protection for the personal data within the meaning of GDPR or has agreed in writing to provide an adequate level of protection for the personal data consistent with the options provided in GDPR for transfers pursuant to written agreements;

 - In the event of a sale or transfer of assets in connection with an acquisition, merger, reorganization, sale or bankruptcy, Lighthouse reserves the right to make such disclosure upon providing notice to the law firm and/or corporate clients for whom such data is being held.